cunnie/docs/sslip.io.md

 | 10-9-8-7.sslip.io | 0 | 10.9.8.7 |
 | www-172-16-0-1.sslip.io | 0 | 172.16.0.1 |

-We modified *xip-pdns.sh*, the core of the xip.io back end, to accommodate dashes as well as dots.
-Although we were surprised to discover that the xip.io back end program was a bash script, we found the coding to be tight, and making the needed changes was fairly straightforward:
+We modified *xip-pdns.sh*, the core of the xip.io backend, to accommodate dashes as well as dots.
+Although we were surprised to discover that the xip.io backend program was a bash script, we found the coding to be tight, and making the needed changes was fairly straightforward:

 ```diff
 @@ -68,6 +68,7 @@ log() {